Janus Dousa: Biography

 He was born in Noordwijk, in the province of Holland.
 Dousa's parents, Johan van der Does, lord of Noordwijk, and Anna van Nijenrode died when their son was only five years old.
 Dousa was placed under the guardianship of his grandfather Frans van Nijenrode until his death in 1560 and later of his uncle Werner van der Does, lord of Kattendijke.
 He began his studies at Lier in Brabant, became a pupil of Henry Junius at Delft in 1560, and then passed on in succession to Louvain, Douai and Paris.
 Here he studied Greek under Jean Dorat, professor at the College Royal, and became acquainted with the chancellor L'Hopital, Adrianus Turnebus, Pierre de Ronsard and other eminent men.
 On his return in 1565 he married Elizabeth van Zuylen.

 Dousa was a member of the lower nobility.
 From his father he inherited the lordship of Noordwijk, from his uncle Werner the lordship of Kattendijke.
 He returned to his estates in 1566, the year of the iconoclastic fury, when the Low Countries were on the threshold of a new period in their history: the Dutch Revolt.
-He was not, however, at first very eager to commit himself to the fortunes of William the Silent, Prince of Orange, but having once chosen his side, he threw himself heart and soul into the struggle for freedom from the Spanish yoke.
+He was not, however, at first very eager to commit himself to the fortunes of William the Silent, Prince of Orange, but having once chosen his side, he threw himself heart and soul into the struggle for freedom from Spain.
 In his lordships Dousa adopted a moderate policy of religious tolerance: both Catholicism and Protestantism were allowed.
 As a member of the nobility he joined the ‘Verbond der Edelen,’ the confederation of noblemen against the religious policy of Philip II of Spain.
 In 1570 he became ‘hoogheemraad’ (inspector of the dikes) and a member of the States of Holland on behalf of the nobility.
 When in 1572 the Revolt formally began with the first independent meeting of the States-General, Dousa joined it.
 In the same year he participated in an embassy to queen Elizabeth I of England to ask for support against Spain.